nllz/IRTF-HRPC/draft-glossary.md

 : The process through which people troubleshoot a technical issue, which may include inspection of program source code or device configurations.
 Can also include tracing or monitoring packet flow.

 Decentralized
-: Opportunity for implementation or deployment of standards, protocols or systems without a single point of control.
+: Opportunity for implementation or deployment of standards, protocols or systems without one single point of control.

 End-to-End
 : The principal of extending characteristics of a protocol or system as far as possible within the system.
 For example, end-to-end instant message encryption would conceal communications from one user's instant messaging application through any intermediate devices and servers all the way to the recipient's instant messaging application.
 If the message was decrypted at any intermediate point--for example at a service provider--then the property of end-to-end encryption would not be present.